 For disabled veterans, several benefits are available.
 Disabled veterans are those who have been injured while serving in the military, or whose health condition worsened while in active duty.

-Spouses and dependents of veterans are eligible for certain benefits including health care, life insurance, and tuition reimbursement.
+Spouses and dependents of deceased veterans are eligible for survivor benefits including health care, life insurance, and tuition reimbursement.
 Some programs may only apply to low-income families while others depend on the veteran’s service-connected disability status.

 Dependency and indemnity compensation (DIC) is a tax-free monthly benefit for eligible survivors of veterans who died from a service-related injury or illness.
 Benefits and qualifications vary for surviving spouses, children, parents, and other dependents.